WMBH/react-color-palettes/README.md

 Features:

+- You can create, save ,edit and delete color palletes.

 - Drag and drop on "Create palette" screen.

 - Adaptive text color that changes depending on hue of the pallete.

 - You can copy hex, rgb or rgba code of any color you choose.